2nd charge bridging loans explained

 How much can I borrow?

-What is your maximum loan to value?
+What is the maximum loan to value for a second charge bridging loan?

 We can offer a maximum LTV of 70% for second charge applications, subject to your exit strategy being acceptable.